FakeWatch: A Framework for Detecting Fake News to Ensure Credible Elections: Methodology

-In this model development layer, we establish a comprehensive hub for fake news classification, encompassing traditional ML algorithms and advanced transformer-based models, including language models.
+In this model development module, we establish a comprehensive hub for fake news classification, encompassing traditional ML algorithms and advanced DL models, which are also transformer-based models, including the LMs.
 Our objective is to showcase the strengths of these diverse approaches, improving the accuracy and efficiency of fake news detection.
 We aim to deliver a robust and adaptable solution to combat misinformation, offering valuable insights into the real-world performance and scalability of these methods.

+To facilitate a structured comparison, we categorize different models into three distinct groups, as depicted in Figure \ref{fig:classificationModels}.
+The models considered for comparison are strategically grouped ML models, advanced DL models, such as transformer-based models and our carefully fine-tuned \textbf{\texttt{FakeWatch} \faEye}.
+The details of our \textbf{\texttt{FakeWatch} \faEye} is below and brief details for other models are given next: